RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

 Custom Layers Models
 ********************

-The general principle of custom layers models is that we take the defined parameters, and arrange them into an array layers using some code.
+The general principle of custom layers models is that we take the defined parameters, and arrange them into an array of layers using some code.
 This is a very powerful way of defining your model, since you have the freedom to parameterise and define your model however you wish.
-So rather than beong restricted to just simple [d, rho, sigma] combinations as parameters, you can define your model in terms of more scientifically useful parameters, such are Area per molecule or density for example.
+So rather than being restricted to just simple [d, :math:`\rho`, :math:`\sigma`] combinations as parameters, you can define your model in terms of more scientifically useful parameters, such are Area per molecule or density for example.
 The basic structure of any custom layers script always has the same format:

 .. tab-set-code::
     .. code-block:: Matlab

-        function [layers,subRough] = myCustomModel(params,bulkIn,bulkOut,contrast)
+        function [layers, subRough] = myCustomModel(params, bulkIn, bulkOut, contrast)

         % Some code to define your model